BaptisteGuillet/DenverBot/README.md

 # DenverBot

-Denver est un bot multifonctions utilisé par plus de 1,900 serveurs Discord !
+Denver is a multi-functional bot used by more than 1900 Discord servers!

-## Fonctionnalités
+## Features

 <a href="https://nodejs.org/">
     <image src="https://img.shields.io/badge/node--js-v10.16.0-brightgreen.svg?logo=node.js&longCache=true&style=flat-square">